AnithaAeris/aeris-apisdk-py/README.md

 ### Changelog

 Make sure there is an entry in the [CHANGELOG](https://github.com/aeristhings/aeris-apisdk-py/blob/master/CHANGELOG.md) for the version you will release.
 Included should be the git tag for the release, new features added, and bugs fixed.
+If relevant, it should also include notes about upgrade and security issues.

 ### Updating the Version Number
 Before you build and publish, you will need to make sure that the version is changed so that users can easily pick up the latest version.